 (1) A hospice must meet the provisions applicable to the health care occupancy chapters of the 2000 edition of the LSC of the National Fire Protection Association (NFPA).
 Chapter 19.3.6.3.2, exception number 2 of the 2000 edition of the LSC does not apply to hospices.

-(2) In consideration of a recommendation by DADS, CMS may waive, for periods deemed appropriate, specific provisions of the LSC which if rigidly applied would result in unreasonable hardship for the hospice, but only if the waiver would not adversely affect the health and safety of clients.
+(2) In consideration of a recommendation by HHSC, CMS may waive, for periods deemed appropriate, specific provisions of the LSC which if rigidly applied would result in unreasonable hardship for the hospice, but only if the waiver would not adversely affect the health and safety of clients.

 (3) The provisions of the adopted edition of the LSC do not apply in a state if CMS finds that a fire and safety code imposed by state law adequately protects clients in hospices.